Can you visit Paris in only 3 days?

 Arc de Triomphe

-The entrance was wonderfully organized, with multiple entrances, one of them being a tunnel that would go under the boulevard.
-If you think the Arc de Triomphe looks big from the outside, I assure you, it will seem even more massive when you’re visiting the inside.
-The stairs were going up like spirals so when you’d look up, it seemed never ending.
-And the only elevator was only used for staff members.
-So when you visit it, make sure that you’re in a good physical condition.
-As for the view, it was excellent, it was also overseeing Champs Élysées.
-We were there during the day, but if you have the chance, I recommend that you visit it at night so you can see all the city lights from above.
-I think the ticket was around 12 euros.
+The entrance was wonderfully organized, with multiple entry points, including a tunnel that goes under the boulevard.
+If you think the Arc de Triomphe looks big from the outside, I assure you, it seems even more massive when you’re inside.
+The stairs spiral upward, creating the illusion of never-ending height, and the only elevator is reserved for staff.
+So, when you visit, make sure you’re in good physical condition.
+The view was excellent, overlooking the Champs Élysées.
+We visited during the day, but if you have the chance, I recommend going at night to see all the city lights from above.
+I believe the ticket was around 12 euros.

 Atelier des Lumières

-It was a very profound experience with a “chill” and lonely atmosphere.
-Not to mention that the music choice was great.
-When we went, it was a Van Gogh exposition.
-His paintings were all projected on the walls, ceiling and floor by a light projector and they would constantly change.
-It lasted for about 30 minutes.
-After that we went into a small studio/room that was in the same building.
-It was the same principle but on the universe and the planets instead ex: complex explosions… It was an overall very charming and special experience 🙂
+It was a very profound experience with a “chill” and somewhat solitary atmosphere.
+The music choice was great.
+When we went, it was a Van Gogh exhibition.
+His paintings were projected onto the walls, ceiling, and floor, constantly changing through a light projector.
+The show lasted about 30 minutes.
+Afterward, we visited a small studio/room in the same building, which had a similar concept but focused on the universe and planets, featuring complex explosions, for example.
+It was an overall charming and special experience. 🙂

 Eiffel Tower

-The tower had 3 floors and the bottom of it, there was a vintage carousel and a big water fountain.
-To go to the top, you could take the stairs or the elevator.
-At the summit, it was surprisingly very chilly and windy but the view was fabulous.
-It was everything I imagined and more.
-While being there, they gave out small glasses of champagne for 15 euros.
+The tower has three levels, and at its base, there’s a vintage carousel and a large water fountain.
+You can take either the stairs or the elevator to reach the top.
+The summit was surprisingly chilly and windy, but the view was fabulous—everything I imagined and more.
+They offered small glasses of champagne for 15 euros.
 There was also a restaurant on the second floor and some souvenir shops.
-We bought a few keychains and magnets for the fridge since they were really cute.
-To get to the tower, there were some pretty big waiting lines (even if you had the “skip the line” ticket, which we did, you still had to wait in line) and it was very crowded inside the tower.
-Eiffel Tower was a people magnet but it truly was a must see.
+We bought a few keychains and fridge magnets—they were really cute.
+The lines to get in were pretty long, even with a “skip the line” ticket (which we had), and it was very crowded inside the tower.
+The Eiffel Tower is a people magnet, but it’s truly a must-see.

 The Louvre Museum

-We stayed at least one hour in line even though we had the “skip the line” ticket.
-There was an infernal line dedicated to people who also bought the same ticket as us.
-Someone from the staff told us that the museum has 17 kilometres of corridors.
-And when you went in, there was another massive line to go see La Jaconde.
-When we finally got to the painting, we had a few seconds and then we were being rushed again to move as the line had to keep going forward hahaha.
-But apart from the wait times, this museum was absolutely fabulous.
-I was fascinated by all the beautiful art and history so cautiously kept ex: paintings, statues, especially when I saw some paintings that I had seen before hand in my history books at school.
+We waited at least an hour in line, even with the “skip the line” ticket.
+There was a seemingly endless line dedicated to others who had bought the same ticket.
+A staff member told us that the museum has 17 kilometers of corridors.
+Once inside, there was another massive line to see the Mona Lisa.
+When we finally reached the painting, we only had a few seconds before being rushed forward to keep the line moving, hahaha.
+But despite the wait times, this museum was absolutely fabulous.
+I was fascinated by all the beautiful art and history carefully preserved, especially when I saw paintings I recognized from my history books at school.

 Luxembourg gardens

-We had lunch there (from La Brioche Dorée) : baguette sandwiches with macaroons.
+We had lunch there (from La Brioche Dorée): baguette sandwiches with macarons.
 It was gorgeous.
 There were so many cute groups of pigeons.
-There was an immense water fountain and a pond, so much green space with benches and so many beautiful flowers.
-We also saw some ponies, I think it was an activity for kids or something 😀 The gardens had a very peaceful atmosphere with people chilling on the grass and benches while reading, eating or simply hanging out with friends
+There was an immense fountain and pond, plenty of green space with benches, and beautiful flowers everywhere.
+We also saw some ponies—I think it was an activity for kids. 😀 The gardens had a very peaceful atmosphere, with people relaxing on the grass and benches while reading, eating, or just hanging out with friends.

 Montparnasse Tower

-We first thought that this tower was situated on Montmartre because of its name but we later realized that we got mixed.
-But the view was non the less superb.
-What we could have done since we had already seen Paris from above (I’m talking about our time at Arc De Triomphe and Eiffel Tower), was to go to this tower at night, so we could experience Paris from the heights, when it’s dark.
-I’m sure that would be even more charming.
+At first, we thought this tower was located in Montmartre because of its name, but we later realized we were mistaken.
+Nevertheless, the view was superb.
+Since we had already seen Paris from above (at the Arc de Triomphe and the Eiffel Tower), we could have visited this tower at night to experience Paris from the heights in the dark.
+I’m sure that would have been even more charming.

-Sadly because of the fire, there were thick fences that weren’t see through all around the Cathedral as it was and still is in construction.
-I was heartbroken when I found out that I couldn’t make a wish on “Point Zero”, the point where it all started, which is at the steps of Notre Dame aka: unreachable at the moment being.
-Putting that aside, we walked around it, and the view from la Seine was marvellous, especially with the sunset.
-In five years, when the constructions will hopefully be over, it will definitely be worth seeing again, and from the inside this time 🙂
+Sadly, due to the fire, there were thick fences surrounding the cathedral, and it was still under construction.
+I was heartbroken when I found out that I couldn’t make a wish at “Point Zero,” the spot where it all started, located at the steps of Notre-Dame—currently unreachable.
+However, we walked around the cathedral, and the view from the Seine was marvelous, especially at sunset.
+In five years, when the construction is hopefully complete, it will definitely be worth visiting again—this time from the inside. 🙂

 Opéra Garnier

-The architecture of this building, both inside and outside was breathtaking.
-From ancient books and scripts to old paintings and statues, this opera truly lived up to its name.
-When you went in, the entry was grandiose and there was an audio guide that you could borrow, in English and French that explained the history behind this building’s masterpieces.
-There were many rooms ex. for: the opera, the theatre… and there were so many balconies overseeing everything.
-There were old and beautiful chandeliers which really added to the mood with their soft dim light.
+The architecture of this building, both inside and out, was breathtaking.
+From ancient books and scripts to old paintings and statues, this opera house truly lived up to its name.
+The grand entryway featured an audio guide available in English and French, explaining the history behind the building’s masterpieces.
+There were many rooms for different purposes, like the opera and the theater, and numerous balconies overlooking everything.
+The old and beautiful chandeliers added to the atmosphere with their soft, dim light.
 It was magical.
-Next time I visit, it would be nice to see an opera or a theatre piece 🙂
+Next time I visit, I’d love to see an opera or a theater piece. 🙂

-It was impressive and the columns were so grandiose.
-All the sculptures and carvings and details were lovely.
-When we saw it, we were just passing by as we were hurrying to go see the Eiffel Tower because we had a ticket, and the gates around it were also closed so we couldn’t visit the crypts where it is said that great men in history are resting.
-The Pantheon is absolutely worth seeing especially for it’s architecture and history when it’s open to the public.
-You cannot miss it when you pass by as you can feel it’s presence.
+The Panthéon was impressive, with grandiose columns.
+The sculptures, carvings, and details were lovely.
+When we saw it, we were just passing by as we hurried to the Eiffel Tower because we had a ticket, and the gates were closed, so we couldn’t visit the crypts where great historical figures are said to be resting.
+The Panthéon is absolutely worth seeing, especially for its architecture and history when it’s open to the public.
+You can’t miss it as you pass by—you can feel its presence.

 Le Pont des Arts

-The lovers bridge.
-It’s ambiance is like no other, very melancholic and friendly with a romantic atmosphere.
-There are benches you can sit on while listening to musicians play love songs on the guitar and while admiring La Seine River.
-Sadly, I believe that they started removing the love locks from the bridge as they were probably too heavy and would have made the bridge collapse around 2015.
-I really wished to see that iconic aspect before it was removed but non the less, the bridge was fantastic.
-Now you can find some locks in other places, like on street lanterns, hanging by lock cables from bikes, and some close to the Eiffel Tower also.
+The “Lovers’ Bridge.”
+Its ambiance is like no other—melancholic yet friendly, with a romantic atmosphere.
+There are benches where you can sit and listen to musicians playing love songs on the guitar while admiring the Seine River.
+Sadly, they started removing the love locks from the bridge around 2015 because they were too heavy and risked damaging the bridge.
+I really wished I could have seen that iconic aspect before it was removed, but the bridge was still fantastic.
+Now you can find some locks in other places, like on street lanterns, bike lock cables, and near the Eiffel Tower.

-We went on a “Bateau Mouche”.
-We chose to go to the back of the boat and we were very lucky to have gone while it was the sunset because everything looked much more charming and it was not crowded at all in the back, since everyone was on the second level of the boat, which was so pleasing.
-While passing under different bridges, facts and information about each one were shared from the speakers on the boat.
-With our ticket, two sandwiches and one drink were included.
+We took a “Bateau Mouche” river cruise.
+We chose to sit at the back of the boat and were lucky to have gone during sunset, making everything look even more charming.
+It wasn’t crowded at all in the back, as most people were on the second level, which was very pleasant.
+As we passed under different bridges, facts and information about each one were shared over the boat’s speakers.
+Our ticket included two sandwiches and one drink.
 We also passed by the Louvre Museum, Pont des Arts, Pont Alexandre III, and the Eiffel Tower, which was extraordinary to see at night.
-I think the promenade lasted for about an hour 🙂
+The promenade lasted about an hour. 🙂

 Fly over Paris 360*

-For this, you would stand in a sort of metal structure that would represent a jet pack and you’d wear virtual glasses.
-Then the “jet pack” would start moving and you’d see a recording made by a drone as if you were the one flying.
+For this experience, you stand in a sort of metal structure that represents a jet pack and wear virtual reality glasses.
+The “jet pack” starts moving, and you see a recording made by a drone, as if you’re the one flying.
 Although the video wasn’t always the clearest, some details were really nice to see from above, like the top of the Eiffel Tower.
-When we went, there was a power outage in the whole building, so we had to go back the next day.
-At the end, there was a kind of photo booth where you could add Paris attractions like Notre Dame Cathedral in the background, and it was really fun.
+During our visit, there was a power outage in the building, so we had to return the next day.
+At the end, there was a photo booth where you could add Paris attractions like Notre-Dame Cathedral in the background, and it was really fun.

 Catacombs

-We arrived late for our visit but we had the “skip the line” ticket and the staff was so nice that they literally let us skip the whole extremely long line and go right in.
-It was pretty chilly being so underground, and it was definitely overwhelming to say the least when seeing all those skulls from numerous different cemeteries and prisons, especially considering that the pathway was quite long, so just take a moment to imagine.
-There was also an audio guide headset that explained everything on our path so it was captivating to hear about what was going on back then.
-It was a very dark and profound yet interesting experience.
+We arrived late for our visit, but we had the “skip the line” ticket, and the staff was kind enough to let us skip the entire extremely long line and go right in.
+It was pretty chilly underground, and seeing all those skulls from different cemeteries and prisons was definitely overwhelming, especially considering the long pathway.
+Just take a moment to imagine.
+There was also an audio guide headset that explained everything along the way, making it captivating to learn about what was going on back then.
+It was a very dark, profound, yet interesting experience.

-My intelligent watch showed me that me and my dad I both made around 22 km each day.
-We had planned to visit numerous locations, and I must admit that we had managed to see a lot of them.
-It was exhausting but it was more than worth it!
-For the locations that we didn’t have time to go to, it’s okay, next time we’ll see them for sure, be ready dad ;D
+My smartwatch showed that my dad and I each walked around 22 km every day.
+We had planned to visit numerous locations, and I must admit that we managed to see a lot of them.
+It was exhausting, but it was more than worth it!
+As for the places we didn’t have time to visit—no worries, we’ll catch them next time.
+Be ready, Dad! ;D

-But to answer the question at the beginning: No you definitely can’t see absolutely everything in Paris in only 3 days, but don’t let them discourage you because yes, you can still see quite a number of things that you had in your initial plan 🙂 So go for it!
+So, to answer the question from the beginning: No, you definitely can’t see absolutely everything in Paris in just three days, but don’t let that discourage you.
+You can still cover a lot of ground and see many of the sights on your list.
+So go for it!